-Window seats are a fantastic way to transform a boring window wall into a beautiful focal point that provides both seating and storage.
-This simple, step-by-step tutorial will walk you through exactly how to build a DIY window seat out of affordable, pre-built IKEA cabinets in 5 easy steps!
+A DIY window seat with storage is a fantastic, budget-friendly way to transform a boring window wall into a beautiful focal point.
+This simple, step-by-step tutorial will walk you through the process of building a window seat from scratch using pre-made IKEA cabinets in just a few hours!

 Please note: Some of the links in this post are affiliate links, which allows me to make a small commission from your purchase, but your purchase price stays the same.
 Thank you for helping support my blog!
 I greatly appreciate it!

 DIY WINDOW SEAT

 Before we get to the actual building, I want to talk about the standard dimensions or sizes of a window seat bench with an upholstered cushion.